Drives On: Right

 Given its location in Europe, almost all airports can be considered “international” airports, however, it is these airports which are most likely to have flights from outside of the EU.

 Rail Transportation Deutsche Bahn is one of the largest train systems in Europe with over 33,000 km of rail.
 Trains in Germany are quite efficient and generally run on time.
 Most large and mid-size towns in Germany are connected to the rail system.
 The largest cities in Germany also offer high-speed rail service to neighboring countries including the Netherlands, Belgium, Switzerland, Austria, France, and Denmark.

 Automotive Transportation Roads in Germany are some of the best in the world and feature the famous Autobahn system where there are no speed limits.
-Driving on the Autobahn does require more attention than driving on other highways in the world as the speed differentials between cars can be so great.
+Driving in Germany, especially on the Autobahn, does require more attention than driving on other highways in the world as the speed differentials between cars can be so great.
 As with many older European towns, parking can sometimes be difficult.
 Click to rent cars in Germany.